sgraham/luv60/README.md

 - Some `auto`-like type deduction
 - Terse list comprehensions
-- Nested functions with access to parent variables (no memory allocations though, you can't return `helper`)
+- Nested functions with access to parent variables (no heap allocations though, you can't return `helper`)

 ```python
 def int main():